I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 - [OWASP Key Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html#Key_Management_Lifecycle_Best_Practices)
 - [TechBeacon: Top resources for cloud native secrets management](https://techbeacon.com/security/top-resources-cloud-native-secrets-management)

-### Protecting your source code

-Hiding you source code does not make it more secure.

 ### Scanning code / Source code analysis
 Automaticly scanning your code is a good practice.
 There are many scanners to choose from and a lot of them are free for open source code.
 There are also different kinds of scanner